Amy-2015

 As her popularity grew, all she wanted was to be left alone, and, unfortunately, her life became very public, including her tumultuous relationship with her boyfriend who wound up in prison.

-Sadly, Winehouse did not have the best support system and it has alluded to that, perhaps, her father was an opportunist.
-A tortured, pure artist that sadly wasted away due to outside circumstances.
+Sadly, Winehouse did not have the best support system and her father was perhaps an opportunist.
+Amy was a tortured, pure artist who sadly wasted away due to outside circumstances.

-Throughout most of the film, she seemed lost or overwhelmed with the success that came her way.
+Throughout most of the film, she seems lost or overwhelmed by the success that comes her way.
 In a cruel irony, her biggest hit “Rehab” became fodder for late-night television comics to poke fun at her.

 Leave a Reply